 However, with elections due in two years, domestic political losses are driving Hindu Nationalists to take risky actions with potentially far-reaching international ramifications.
 Hindu Nationalist electoral parties have historically oscillated between policies aimed at building broader coalitions and those aimed at shoring up the support of core activists.
 All the signs suggest that the BJP is returning to its militant strategy.
 The most obvious potential consequence for regional security is the possibility of a war between India and Pakistan that could go nuclear.
-A somewhat more likely scenario might be increasingly provocative actions at home, especially on the controversial Ayodhya issue, that lead to an increase in conflicts between Hindus and Muslims and, conceivably, result in greater tensions with the Muslim world, especially Pakistan.
+A somewhat more likely scenario might be increasingly provocative actions at home, especially on the controversial Ayodhya issue, that lead to an increase in conflicts between Hindus and Muslims and, conceivably result in greater tensions with the Muslim world, and especially Pakistan.
+During the fall of 2002, events seemed to point in contradictory directions.
+On the one hand, the defeat of the BJP and its ally, the National Conference, in the elections in Jammu and Kashmir have resulted in a reaffirmation of the democratic process in India and reduced tensions with Pakistan by weakening Pakistan's position internationally.
+Continued tensions between the BJP and the VHP, and the BJP's willingness to negotiate significant concessions with rebels in Nagaland are also hopeful pointers.
+On the other hand, the BJP's landslide victory in Gujarat under the leadership of Narendra Modi, the chief minister widely blamed for the massacres of Muslims earlier in the year, and Deputy Prime Minister Lal Krishna Advani's calls to repatriate large numbers of alleged illegal Muslim immigrants from Bangladesh caution us that hardline Hindu Nationalist sentiment continues to have an edge that crosses easily into what many might term fascism.